Sonya-c/booklingo/README.md

     | 200  | List of User Objects    |

-- `GET /user/:userId` - Get one user by id.
+- `GET /user/:userId` - :unlock: Get one user by id.

     **Parameters**